Deciphering the “Old German” Handwriting

 Beginner’s Sütterlin alphabet

 The use of Sütterlin and blackletter typefaces was actively supported and even demanded, when the Nazis gained power in 1933.
 The publishers of school books had to use blackletter typefaces and had to focus on Kurrent writing—Jewish publishers on the other hand were not allowed to use any so-called “German typefaces”.
-So during the 1930s blackletter and Kurrent writing were best generic levitra overnight on the rise again and the political connotations of this use became more and more prominent.
+So during the 1930s blackletter and Kurrent writing were prednisone on the rise again and the political connotations of this use became more and more prominent.

 edelmann.jpgSütterlin store signage (“Edelmann”)